adithyapaib/downloadTimeCalculator/README.md

 # downloadTimeCalculator
-A site to get approximate download time built on html css and js
+A site to get approximate download time built on HTML CSS and JS

 ## HACKTOBERFEST IMPORTANT NOTICE